What is the Protect App-Based Drivers & Services Act?

 How will drivers benefit from this ballot measure?

-The ballot measure would protect the right of app-based rideshare and delivery drivers to work as independent contractors and maintain control over their own hours and when, where, how long they work, and the ability to work with multiple platforms.
+The ballot measure would protect the right of app-based rideshare and delivery drivers to work as independent contractors if certain criteria are met such as control over their own hours and when, where, how long they work, and the ability to work with multiple platforms.

-In addition, current law for independent contractors denies companies the ability to balance this flexibility with the security of many worker protections, such as guaranteed hourly earnings and benefits.
+In addition, current law for independent contractors denies companies the ability to balance this flexibility with the security of many worker protections, such as guaranteed hourly earnings and benefits that are important, especially in these uncertain economic times.
 This measure changes state law to require app-based rideshare and delivery service platforms to offer new protections and benefits for drivers, including:

 - Earnings Guarantee: